opensourcedesign/opensourcedesign.github.io/README.md

    hugo server
    ```

    That's it — styling works out of the box.
-Tailwind classes in templates are compiled at runtime by the Play CDN, and custom styles live in `assets/css/main.css` (inlined into every page and also compiled in the browser).
+Locally, Tailwind classes in templates are compiled at runtime by the Play CDN, and custom styles live in `assets/css/main.css` (inlined into every page and also compiled in the browser).
+In CI the same `main.css` is compiled once into a static stylesheet (`assets/css/compiled.css`, gitignored) that the base template picks up automatically when present.

 3. **Open your browser** at `http://localhost:1313/`